cmake-modules/lcov/README.md

 ## Usage

 Assuming your tests are in the `$PROJECT_SOURCE_DIR/tests` directory.
-Add `Coverage.cmake` into project subdirectory `cmake` and put this lines into your CMakeLists.txt:
+Add `coverage.cmake` into project subdirectory `cmake` and put this lines into your CMakeLists.txt:

 ```cmake